Table of Contents

 - ∆A/A = Total factor productivity growth

-Equation 3 above shows you a regression model. ∆K/K and ∆L/L represent the independent variables (predictors), where α and β show you the impact of growth in capital and labor on aggregate output growth.
-Meanwhile, ∆A/A represents the residuals of the model.
+Equation 3 above shows a regression model. ∆K/K and ∆L/L represent the independent variables (predictors), where α and β show the impact of growth in capital and labor on aggregate output growth.
+Meanwhile, ∆A/A represents the model’s residuals.

 Thus, to obtain total factor productivity growth (∆A/A), you must have data for ∆K/K, ∆L/L, and ∆Y/Y. Then, you regress ∆K/K and ∆L/L against ∆Y/Y. You will get the error or residual from the regression, and that’s ∆A/A.